 We presented three concerts in 2016-2017: “Never Turning Back” in November; “Words Noted: Music of Jan C. Snow” in March, featuring the works of our favorite composer and arranger; and “The Heart and Soul of Windsong” in June, a bouquet of songs evoking the fondest memories and deepest connections of our singers.
 In July 2017, we performed at River’s Edge as part of “Circle the City with Love,” organized by the Sisters of St. Joseph.

-Our 2017-2018 concert season included “Walk on the Earth” in December and “Telling Our Stories” in the spring; in that concert we performed in both East Side and West Side venues.
+Our 2017-2018 concert season included “Walk on the Earth” in December and “Telling Our Stories” in the spring where we performed in both East Side and West Side venues.
 Anne E. DeChant brought her guitar to the West Side concert and joined us in her “Girls and Airplanes” for a fabulous encore.
+Just a few evenings later, we opened for California’s guitar-playing social satirist Roy Zimmerman in his ReZist concert in Cleveland Heights.
+We were proud to join him in his patriotic “My Vote, My Voice, My Right.”

 We thank every one of you for coming to hear us and supporting Windsong!